Mexico Visa Photo Maker

 Honest note: If you are applying at an international consulate, some consulates request passport-sized (4.5x3.5 or 2x2 inch) photos even for visas.
 You must cross-reference your specific consulate's instructions.

-- Step 3: Crop & Background – The tool will automatically size the image to 3.1x3.9 cm and replace your background with pure white.
+- Step 3: Crop & Background – The tool sizes the image to 3.1x3.9 cm at a 31:39 ratio and replaces your background with pure white.

-- Step 5: Download – Download your digital file for e-visas or the printable 4x6 sheet to take to a photo center for your consulate appointment.
+- Step 5: Download – Download your digital file for online portals, or the printable 4x6 sheet to take to a photo centre for your consulate appointment.

 Frequently Asked Questions